Concave Utility Reinforcement Learning with Zero-Constraint Violations: Introduction

 We bound our regret by bounding the gap between the optimal policy in the feasible region and the optimal policy for the optimization problem with $\epsilon_e$ tight constraints.
 We bound this gap with a multiplicative factor of $O(1/\delta)$, where $\delta$ is Slater's parameter.
 Based on our analysis using the Slater's parameter $\delta$, we consider a case where a lower bound $T_l$ on the time horizon $T$ is known.
 This knowledge of $T_l$ allows us to relax our assumption on $\delta$.

-Further, the regret analysis of the proposed \NAM\ algorithm is also novel.
-We define and use Bellman error for infinite horizon setup to bound the difference between the performance of optimistic policy on the optimistic MDP and the true MDP.
-Compared to analysis of \cite{jaksch2010near}, this allows us to work with stochastic policies.
+Further, for the regret analysis of the proposed \NAM\ algorithm, we use Bellman error for infinite horizon setup to bound the difference between the performance of optimistic policy on the optimistic MDP and the true MDP.
+Compared to analysis of \citet{jaksch2010near}, this allows us to work with stochastic policies.
+We bound our regret as $\Tilde{O}(\frac{1}{\delta}LdT_MS\sqrt{A/T} + CT_MS^2A/T(1-\rho))$ and constraint violations as $0$, where $S$ and $A$ are the number of states and actions respectively, $L$ is the Lipschitz constant of the objective and constraint functions, $d$ is the number of costs the agent is trying to optimize, and $T_M$ is the mixing time of the MDP.
+The Bellman error based analysis along with Slater's slackness assumption also allows to develop posterior sampling based methods for constrained RL (see Appendix \ref{sec:psrl}) by showing feasibility of the optimization problem for the sampled MDPs.

-Combining these two tricks, we bound our regret as $\Tilde{O}(\frac{1}{\delta}LdT_MS\sqrt{A/T})$ and constraint violations as $O(1/T)$, where $S$ and $A$ are the number of states and actions respectively, $L$ is the Lipschitz constant of the objective and constraint functions, $d$ is the number of costs the agent is trying to optimize, and $T_M$ is the mixing time of the MDP.
-We note that ours is the first result with a suitable regret definition, on non-linear objective and constraints, and the result achieves zero-constraint violations.
+To summarize our contributions, we improve prior results on infinite horizon concave utility reinforcement learning setup on multiple fronts.
+First, we consider convex function for objectives and constraints.
+Second, even with a non-linear function setup, we reduce the regret order to $O(T_MS\sqrt{A/T})$ and bound the constraint violations with $0$.
+Third, our algorithm does not require the knowledge of the time horizon $T$, safe policy, or Slater's gap $\delta$.
+Finally, we provide analysis for posterior sampling algorithm which improves both empirical performance and computational complexity.